scottluskcis/github-report-generator/README.md

 ### Optional Settings

-Optional settings and their defaut values if not specified
+Optional settings and their defaut values if not specified that can be added to the `.env.local` file.

 ```
 # the version of the GitHub API to use